 Used also as an additive and stabilising agent in innumerable processed foods and personal care products, gluten has been an important commodity to manufacturers, to the point that we have hybridised our grains to contain even more gluten.
 (5)

-Gluten is a sticky and glue-like protein that disturbs the digestion and absorption of the nutrients.
+Gluten is a sticky and glue-like protein that can disturb the digestion and absorption of the nutrients.
 When the unabsorbed food is left in the gut, it increases the immune response and our immune system attacks the small intestine wall.
-That can cause symptoms such as stomachache, nausea, diarrhoea, constipation, awkwardness and in a long run, a leaky gut.
+That can cause symptoms such as stomachache, nausea, diarrhoea, constipation, awkwardness and in the long run, a leaky gut.

-It’s interesting that same kind of an immune system attack develops in the other parts of the body as well, such as in nervous system.
-This means more inflammation/cytokines that are very destructive for the brain.
-The studies show that the brain can show symptoms on its own!
-That said, the neurological disorders might be a cause of gluten.
+It’s interesting that the same kind of an immune system attack can develop in the other parts of the body as well, such as in nervous system.
+This means more inflammatory cytokines that are very destructive for the brain.
+The studies show that the brain can show symptoms even on its own.
+The future studies hopefully clarify more specifically the connections between neurological disorders and gluten.
 (7,8)

-Gluten sensitivity can actually affect any body organ.
-Because of the immune reaction, the body can’t produce antioxidants (glutathione) and this might paralyse the whole immune system hence the free radicals and the toxins of the long-term inflammation (oxidation) can damage the DNA.
+Gluten seems to be able to affect any body organ.
+Because of the immune reaction, the body can’t produce antioxidants (glutathione) and this might paralyse the whole immune system.
+The free radicals and the toxins of the long-term inflammation (oxidation) can even damage our DNA.

-Detoxification genes are needed for this reaction to clean the body from the toxins.
-That means antioxidants such as vitamins A, C, E, turmeric, omega-3 (DHA) that will deliver one electron that is missing from the free radical and decrease the snowball effect.
-Antioxidants can also be boosts by long-term exercise and good sleep.
-This is important not only because deprivation of these two contributes to oxidative stress, but also because of melatonin, the hormone best-known for governing the sleep-wake cycle, is a powerful antioxidant.
+Best way to prevent gluten derived symptoms is to avoid gluten.
+Antioxidants such as vitamins A, C, E, turmeric, omega-3 (DHA) can also help with detoxification of free radicals.
+Not only food but also long-term exercise and good sleep can give a boost to antioxidants.
+This is important not only because deprivation of these two contributes to oxidative stress, but also because of melatonin, the hormone best-known for governing the sleep-wake cycle, is a powerful antioxidant as well.

 WHAT ARE THE SYMPTOMS OF GLUTEN INTOLERANCE?